freemansoft/flutter-embedded/README_IOS.md

 ## To Be Implemented

-1. Clicking in the ios application and sending that click as an increment command to Flutter.
-2. In iOS, converting the received JSON string to a JSON object.
+1. In iOS, converting the received JSON string to a JSON object.
-3. Diagrams similar to those for Android
+2. Diagrams similar to those for the Android version